omustafa1994/random-generator/README.md

 ```

 ### Challenges
-1. The only challenge was thinking of tests to run against randomly generated outputs
+1. The only challenge was thinking of which tests to run against randomly generated outputs

 ### Learning points
 1. I learned ways generate random information fetched from an API